Recommended Ages: 10-17 (Class is offered in two levels)

 Fee: $80 NO CHARTER SCHOOL FUNDS ACCEPTED FOR THIS CLASS

 This class is what I call Marine Biology 101.
-It is the prerequisite, required class for all Marine Zoology classes, including the Marine Zoology: Vertebrates class that will be offered in September 2017.
+It is the prerequisite, required class for all Marine Zoology classes, including the Marine Zoology: Invertebrates class that begins in February and the Marine Zoology: Vertebrates class that begins in September.
 The information learned in this class is the foundation for everything else we learn, and no student is allowed to take additional marine zoology sessions without having successfully completed this course.

 If you have a student aged 10-17 that has an interest in marine biology, this is the class you want!
 My degree is in Marine Biology (from Texas A&M University at Galveston), and marine biology was the very first homeschool class I ever taught.
 I have since branched out into many other sciences, but always love it when I can teach my passion- ocean life!
 This will not be a “fluff” class, or an “overview”- it is an intensive, science heavy class where students will learn marine biology from many different aspects- taxonomy, evolutionary relationships, anatomy, function, habitat, etc… There will be no surface skimming in this class!
 We’re going to go deep!